10 ways to bring music into your child's life

 1. Sing a song to your child (your singing ability does NOT matter.)

 2. Listen to any kind of music while playing with your baby.

-- Put a CD/MP3 media player in the kitchen or in the child’s room - and take a moment to turn on some music.
+3. Put a music player in the kitchen or in the child’s room - and take a moment to turn on some music.

-- Listen to a wide range of music that you enjoy (Maestro Classics Stories in Music™ series, Classical Kids series, child-oriented recordings by R affi and Tom Chapin are classics and there are many other currently popular great choices.)
+8. Listen to a wide range of music that you enjoy.
+The Classical Kids series, child-oriented recordings by Raffi and Tom Chapin, and Maestro Classics are a few good options for families.
+And there are many other currently popular great choices.

 9. Find age appropriate live music and take your child to family concerts once or twice a year.
 Young minds are like sponges.